Blog Post Examples: 21 Real Blogs + 16 Post Types to Inspire You

 4. Question from a Reader Post

-The Ittybiz blog has a regular feature answering questions from readers, and “Mailbag Monday: It’s All Been Done Before” is a great example of this type of post.
+The Ittybiz blog has a regular feature answering reader questions, and “Mailbag Monday: It’s All Been Done Before” is a great example.

 - Directly addresses a common concern among small business owners.